Alligator/jqawk/README.md

   return a lowercase copy of the string

 string.split(separator)
-  split the string into substrings on a separator
+  split the string into substrings on a separator. the separator may be a string or a regex literal

 number.floor()